How to find where an image is used on a WordPress website

 Check the “Uploaded to” Section

-- In the Attachment Details window, find the “Uploaded to” section on the right-hand side.
+- Find the “Uploaded to” section on the right-hand side in the Attachment Details window.

 - This section will display the page’s name or post where the image is used, along with a clickable link.
-The “Uploaded to” section is missing if the image was not uploaded through a post or page.
+If the image was not uploaded through a post or page, the “Uploaded to” section is missing.

 Bonus tip: You can also check the “Uploaded to” column when switching the Media Library to the list view as shown in the next screenshot.